decentralized-identity/keri/docs/Glossary.md

 ### KERI specific definitions in alphabetic order:

 #### Ambient Verifiability
+_Ambient_ means all around, abundantly available.
 It is a new term to better describe [end-verifiable](#end-verifiable) end state.
 The _combination_ of end verifiable logs served by ambient infrastructure _enables_ ambient verifiability, that is, **anyone can verify anywhere at anytime**.
 This approach exhibits some of the features of [certificate transparency](#certifcate-transparency) and [key transparency](#key-transparency) with end-verifiable event logs but differs in that each identifier has its own chain of events that are rooted in a [self-certifying identifier](#self-certifying-identifier).

 #### Composable derivation codes on cryptographic material primitives
 (new invention)\